 The vectors can be used for all kinds of work in PS but they can be used as a source for other effects such as the shape blur filter.
 It would be great if the vectors could be used for a source for all kinds of effects in the way Painter uses grains etc as a great source for all kinds of imagery.
 Gradients and patterns are used in many features in PS but I really think it is a missed oppertunity that PS doesn't use many of the presets in other ways to manipulate filter effects.
 Anyway, the filter uses the path as well as the radius of the effect to create some truly unique blurry effects.
 Each path can radically change the actual effect.
 You can also use the effect in many different ways such as in a selection which can also be defined by a path and it can also use them as a smart filter effect or perhaps use the smeary effect across different channels and much more.
 Tutorial on the shape blur effect

 PS Elements 14, 13, 12, 11, 10 to 1

 and many more

 You can find out more about the items via our videos found via the video tutorial link at the top of the page.
-You can find out how to open the files, how to distort, add effects, add paths, how to warp, color, turn into smart objects and more.
+You can find out how to open the files, how to distort, add effects, add paths, how to use them with channels, how to use them as a brush source and tiles, how to warp, color, turn into smart objects and more.
 All the video tutorials are by Andrew Buckle / graphicxtras.com.
 Any questions, please let us know and I'll try and create a few videos on the subject